pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.2.5 =

+Added: Option to hide statistical panels on Explore patterns page (useful when there are long lists of results to scroll through)
+Added: Way to view/copy statistical results in pop-up window while looking at graph on Explore patterns page
+Added: Interpretation count to summary above patterns table on Explore patterns page
+Changed: Bar graph Y axis label now allocates more space when graph counts need more digits to display
+Fixed: Bug where showing selected stories was not working correctly in new catalysis report

 = 1.2.4 =